msobanjo/courseware/CONTRIBUTING.md

 #### Courseware Developers & Maintainers (Internal)
 Courseware developers and maintainers create courseware and pull requests for the current ongoing release.
 ### Breakdown
-Throughout the week pull requests are reviewed and merged to the `dev` branch, after Wednesday no more pull requests will be merged.
+Throughout the week pull requests are reviewed and merged to the `dev` branch.
+No more pull requests will be merged after Wednesday PM.
 #### Monday (am)
 A project admin, courseware admin and available internal contributors have a meeting to discuss and establish he following:
 - What upcoming training requirements are there for material
 - What modules need to be created
 - Prioritise the modules and issues that need to be implemented
-- Created a milestone for the next version, typically just incrementing the revision
+- Create a milestone for the next version, which is typically just an increment of the revision
 - Decide who (internally) is responsible for completing those modules by **Wednesday**
 #### Tuesday (pm)
 - Stand-up meeting to check internal progress
 #### Wednesday (pm)
-- Cut off for merging to the `dev` branch.
+- Cut off for merging into the `dev` branch.
 - Any modules not reviewed and merged into the `dev` branch are taken from the release.
 - Release candidate branch and a pull request to the `master` branch is created with a name of `R-[VERSION]`, `R-0.0.3` for instance.
 #### Thursday (pm)